LacunaOmnibus/MontyLacuna/README.md

 - To publish the docs generated on the master branch to gh-pages:
   - This procedure will remove any files in the master branch's .gitignore file.
 This includes your logs and lacuna.cfg file.
     - You probably don't care too much about the logs, but having to re-generate your lacuna.cfg each time is a bit of a pain.
-So before continuing, you probably want to copy that config file to your desktop.
+So before continuing, copy that config file to your desktop.
     - ``cp etc/lacuna.cfg ~/Desktop``

   - ``$ cd doc``